 Should the Department of Conservation just keep creating more Great Walks?

 I’ve been fastidiously keeping up to date with travel in New Zealand for the last 5 years and whilst I’m there I always hear the same “I’m so disappointed, I couldn’t get bookings for any of the Great Walks” from the groups or individual travellers I meet along the way.

-Whilst the Great Walks are remarkable, no one is denying that, there are other walks in New Zealand that offer more solitude, cheaper prices and less reservation competition.
-The majority of New Zealand’s 950 back country huts don’t require reservations and operate on a first come first serve basis.
+Whilst the Great Walks are remarkable, no one is denying that, there are other treks in New Zealand that offer more solitude, cheaper prices and less reservation competition.
+The majority of New Zealand’s 950 backcountry huts don’t require reservations and operate on a first come first serve basis.

 As the demand on New Zealand’s Great Walks keeps increasing, an ever-increasing number of Great Walks seem to enter the pipeline.
 There was over 30 other walks being considered as potential contenders which has now been narrowed down to 7 according to a press release given on June the 8th 2018.
 Two of which will be converted to Great Walks by 2021.